-Penny pinching?
 Here’s food critic Tan Vinh’s 4 best bites for under $10 in the Seattle area this month

 2805 Beacon Ave.
 S., Seattle; hello@themilkdrunk.com or themilkdrunk.com

 Milk Drunk is the fast-casual follow-up to Logan Cox and his wife Sara Knowles’ critically acclaimed restaurant Homer on Beacon Hill.
-A soft-serve-and-chicken sandwich shop, Milk Drunk dresses poultry up with various sauces and toppings from Virginia ham to pineapple slaw.
+A soft-serve-and-chicken-sandwich shop, Milk Drunk dresses poultry up with various sauces and toppings from Virginia ham to pineapple slaw.
 But the “Basic” is as good as any souped-up sammie, just a clean taste of poultry – briny, battered thigh meat topped with shredded lettuce, Hellmann’s mayo and some tangy pop from lug-nut-sized bread-and-butter pickles.
 James Beard-nominated chef Cox pays homage to these three favorite kinds of fried chicken: the double-fried Bonchon Korean wings, the crunchy potato-starchy Japanese kaarage version and the buttermilk bird from his Southern upbringing.
 Stacked 3 inches high, the “Basic” is a substantial sandwich for only $9.

 Biscuit with jam and butter ($5) at The Wandering Goose